mech/Learning-Notes/Design/Product/ProductDesign.md

 # Product Design

+> He who learns and learns and yet does not what he knows, is one who plows and plows yet never sows - Ancient Persian Proverb

+---

 > I did it because I'm one of those guys who needs a pressure to make relevant or quality stuff.

 > Dare enough to share your work even if its half baked.